TriValleyCoderDojo/beginner-web/session4/README.md

 * Safari: Go to Preferences -> Advanced -> select "Show Develop Menu in Menu Bar."
 After that Develop option should show up on the menu.
 Then go to Develop -> Show Web Inspector
 * IE: Tools -> Developer Tools (click on Scripts tab or Console tab, depending on the IE version)

-## Using Alert
-Let's try writing our very first line of JavaScript.
-In the JavaScript window of jsfiddle, type in ``alert("CoderDojo is awesome!")``.
-Click "run" or "update" and see what happens.
-You should see an alert message that says "CoderDojo is awesome!"